-Bristol Rovers: Club Profile
+Bristol Rovers: The Facts

-Travel Information – Distance: 138 miles
+How to get to Bristol Rovers – Travel Information – Distance: 138 miles

 Located in the northern part of Bristol, it’ll come as little surprise – or least it shouldn’t – that you’re going to be heading west for this journey.
 And that starts with a southbound trip down the A1(M) and around the anti-clockwise M25 towards Heathrow Airport.

-At Heathrow, take the westbound M4 and get used to it - it's your friend for the next 96 miles, with Junction 19 (M32) your target.
-Once you're there, come off the M4 and head onto the Bristol-bound M32.
+At Heathrow, take the westbound M4 and get used to it; it’s your friend for the next 96 miles, with Junction 19 (M32) your target.
+Once you’re there, come off the M4 and head onto the Bristol-bound M32.

 After nearly three-and-a-half miles, exit the motorway at Junction 2 for B4469.
 Take the fourth option at the roundabout, and head over the railway bridge.
 Shortly after, bear left onto Springfield Avenue.
 Turn right at the end of the street onto Downend Road, and then take the second left for Strathmore Road.